DhanukaNaveen/IoT-Based-Smart-Inverter-System/README.md

 ## Technologies Used

 ### Hardware:
-- ESP32 microcontroller
+- ESP32 Microcontroller
-- Voltage, current, and temperature sensors
-- Solar panels
-- Relay modules
+- PZEM-0041 (100A) Sensor
-- 12V car battery
+- 12V DC Voltage Sensor
-- DC-to-AC inverter circuit
+- DHT11 Sensor
-- Voice module
+- Relay Modules
+- Buzzer for Audio Alerts

 ### Software:
-- Embedded C/C++ (ESP32 firmware)
-- MQTT for IoT communication
+- **ESP32 Firmware**: Written in C/C++ for sensor and relay interaction, and IoT communication.
-- Web interface (HTML/JavaScript)
-- Predictive analytics (optional with Python)
+- **UART**: For communication between the embedded system and the web interface.
+- **Web Interface**: HTML, JavaScript, and CSS for the front-end.